dataarchivist/Fantasy-Map-Generator/README.md

 Reddit.png => 509 B to 506 B

 TODO:
 Change the images completly with base64.
+The coded is already in base64.md